sambatv/imagecheck/docs/README.md

 #### Install dependencies with brew

-On macOS and Linux, they can be installed using [Homebrew](https://brew.sh):
+On macOS and Linux, the scanners can be installed using [Homebrew](https://brew.sh):

 ```shell
 brew install anchore/grype/grype